pstefanovic/grpc-load-balancing/gRPCLoadBalancingBasics.md

 ### Headless service

 The server runs as a **headless service**.
-Before opening a connection to the server, client runs a DNS resolution on the server service name which results in multiple IP addresses, one for each server instance - client runs a round-robin balancing between resolved IPs.
+Before opening a connection to the server, the client runs a DNS resolution on the server service name, which results in multiple IP addresses, one for each server instance - the client runs a round-robin balancing between resolved IPs.

 ```sh
 kubectl create namespace headless